justcoded/form-handler/README.md

 ];
 ```

-For each address you can set numerous emails in such format:
+For each address field you can set numerous emails in such format:

 	[ email1 => name1, email2 => name2, ... ]
 	OR
 	[email1, email2, email3 ...]

-`bodyTemplate` and `altBodyTemplate` are path to usual PHP template files, which will be used to generate
+`bodyTemplate` and `altBodyTemplate` are paths to usual PHP template files, which will be used to generate
-message body part.
+email message (HTML and plain versions accordingly).

-### 6. All together
+## 5. All together

 If we combine all parts we can get file similar to this one: